sara-nl/clouddocs/TUDelftcourse-20160413/index.markdown

 Participants should bring a laptop with Internet connection and a proper browser.
 Prior experience in [Linux commands](http://cli.learncodethehardway.org/book/) will help but is not a prerequisite.

-So what you need for this tutorial:
+For this tutorial you will need:

-* A computer with full Internet access.
-TUDelft provides WiFi.
+* A computer with Internet access (TUDelft provides WiFi).
 * A browser (Chrome or Firefox will do nicely).
 * An SSH client.
   * Linux and Mac users: don't have to install anything.
 The SSH client is on board, try "ssh" in a [terminal](http://askubuntu.com/questions/38162/what-is-a-terminal-and-how-do-i-open-and-use-it).